Types of Website Organization Examples & How It Impacts SEO

 The site architecture definition is the way in which a website is organized.

-The ideal type of site architecture is the pyramid, which is made up of three levels: the home page, the category pages, and the product pages.
+The ideal type of site architecture is the pyramid, which is made up of three essential structures: the home page, the category pages, and the product pages.

 The home page is the most important page on the site, as it is the first page that people will see when they visit your site.